-I look at Perla, the dog, squeezing her nose between the railings of the balcony in search of passers-by, dogs or humans.
+I look at Perla, the dog, poking her nose through the railings of the balcony in search of passers-by, dogs or humans.
 Then she lies on the floor and falls asleep.

 A cricket shouts his voice.
 And a man is sitting on the balcony putting on paper incoherent thoughts.

-It’s true that I learned many things from my solitude.
-But I always squeeze my nose between the railings to observe the passers-by, men or dogs.
+It’s true that I have learned many things from my solitude.
+But I always poke my nose through the railings to observe the passers-by, men or dogs.